 Once you’re set, inhale for the count of three, then exhale for the count of three—a 3:3 pattern.

-Focus on keeping your breath smooth and continuous as you keep inhaling over the three counts and breathing out over the three counts.
+Focus on keeping your breath smooth and continuous as you inhale over the three counts and breathe out over the three counts.

 Once you get used to this inhale/exhale pattern, add foot taps to mimic walking/running steps.

 Once you feel mastered rhythmic breathing while lying down, take it for a walk.

 Take three steps to inhale, then three on the exhale.